The Difference Between A Nose Job And A Liquid Nose Job

-Both rhinoplasty or the liquid nose job offer proven safety records.
-The experienced team at ICCM increase these levels of safety thanks to their skillset.
+Both rhinoplasty and the liquid nose job offer proven safety records.
+The experienced team at ICCM increases these levels of safety thanks to their skillset.
 Our experts have performed these procedures many times, ensuring the complete care of our patients.

 How long is the recovery time for these procedures?